Nautilus Island, Maine

-Nautilus Island is a privately owned island in Penobscot Bay, Maine.
+Nautilus Island is a privately owned island in Penobscot Bay, Maine, United States.
 It is part of the Town of Brooksville, in Hancock County.

 Overview

 Lying 0.5 mi south of Castine and guarding the entrance to Castine Harbor, the island has a long, rich history.
-During the Revolutionary War the American vessel Hazard engaged the British sloop of war Nautilus off the island's shores and the island has been known as Nautilus ever since.
+During the Revolutionary War, the American vessel Hazard engaged the British sloop of war Nautilus off the island's shores and the island has been known as Nautilus ever since.
 It was captured from the British on July 26, 1779, by men of the Continental Marines commanded by Paul Revere as part of action undertaken by the Penobscot Expedition.

-It is 38 acre.
+Nautilus Island is 38 acre.
 It has century-old buildings and tennis courts.